Nii Osae Osae Dade: Career

 Nii Osae is also the board chairman of the Artificial Intelligence Association Ghana and a member of the Astronomical Society of Ghana and he was a speaker at the Tech in Ghana Conference, NVIDIA GTC 21, Global Webinar Series on AI in Finance.

 In 2013, Nii Osae co-founded CYST, a software innovation company specializing in Artificial Intelligence, Blockchain, and mobile payment systems to improve financial inclusion in emerging markets through its flagship product called Mazzuma and processes transactional volumes.

 Recognition

-Nii Osae was recognized in the Forbes 30 Under 30 Technology category.
+Nii Osae was recognized in the Forbes Africa 30 Under 30 Technology category.
 He was part of the IBM/Airtel Mini Mobile Innovations Competition to develop smart innovations using telecommunications.